I just finished reading this book “The Navy Seal Art of War: Leadership Lessons from the World’s Most Elite Fighting Force.“

-My favourite chapter that resonated the most with me was called Embrace the Suck.
-For the Armed forces this concept is ingrained in to their psyche.
+My favorite chapter that resonated the most with me was called Embrace the Suck.
+For the Armed forces, this concept is ingrained into their psyche.
 Anyone who has worked in the Military would understand what I am referring to.

 – (The Navy Seal Art of War)

 How does it apply to you, your life, and your career?

 There are moments in your career you feel stuck, you feel bored, you don’t feel the most productive, you just don’t want to do anything.
 Now if you feel like this every day then it is a deeper problem to look at – perhaps you need to re-align and re-focus your career goals.
 But if these thoughts occur to once in a while, it can be fixed.